 Step 3.
 For each example search for other emotions you may have felt.
 List every emotion that comes to mind, including the enjoyable emotions.
 Repetition is fine.
 For example:

 When I failed the test I also felt disappointment, fear, humiliation, insecurity, relief.

 When I was being mocked by the children I also felt powerlessness, humiliation, (Etc.)

 When I felt ignored — (And so on.)

 Step 4.
 If you find the same word popping up, notice it.
-For example, you might find yourself often feeling shame, or foolish.
-They could be your default emotion.
+For example, you might find yourself often feeling shame, or embarrassment.

 It is beyond the scope of this book to go further, but if you are now aware that you regularly feel one particular emotion in varying situations, you have taken a stride in the right direction.